-For example, if you wish to apply for January 2020, please select ‘MSc Senior Leadership PT 2019/20’ from the course list, which you will find by selecting the Search button next to the course title field.
+Please select ‘MSc Senior Leadership PT’ from the course list, which you will find by selecting the Search button next to the course title field.

-- Evidence of your GCSE Maths and English pass grades, or an equivalent qualification (please contact our admissions team for details of the qualifications we accept)
+Copies of your GCSE Maths and English certificates showing pass grades, or an equivalent qualification (please contact our admissions team for details of the qualifications we accept)

 We will take all of our entry criteria into consideration when evaluating your application, as well as your post-apprenticeship career goals and whether the apprenticeship is likely to help you fulfil them.

-Wherever possible we conduct face-to-face interviews with applicants.
+The Programme Director will conduct an interview with all applicants, either face-to-face or over the phone.
 The Programme Director speaks to all potential candidates before an offer is made.

 If you receive an offer of a place, we usually allow a maximum of four to six weeks for you to accept and confirm your place.
-You’ll need to send us original or certified copies of your supporting documents before you can register for the programme.
+All applications must be formally accepted prior to the deadline date.

 - UK/EU: See fees section below